 Two stickleback species occur in Lake Michigan.
-Ninespine stickleback (Pungitius pungitius) is native, whereas threespine stickleback (Gasterosteus aculeatus) is non-native and was first collected in the BT survey during 1984 (Stedman and Bowen 1985) but has been extremely rare in recent sampling years.
+Ninespine stickleback is native, whereas threespine stickleback (Gasterosteus aculeatus) is non-native and was first collected in the BT survey during 1984 (Stedman and Bowen 1985) but has been extremely rare in recent sampling years.
 Biomass density of ninespine stickleback has also been extremely low (i.e., <0.5 kg/ha) since 2007.
-The densities in 2019 were a record low (<0.001 kg/ha, Fig. 10a), with only 7 ninespine sticklebacks caught in the entire BT survey (and all in one tow).
+The densities in 2021 were a record low (<0.001 kg/ha, Fig. 10a), with only 22 ninespine sticklebacks caught in the entire BT survey.
 Biomass of ninespine stickleback remained low from 1973-1995 and then increased dramatically through 2007, perhaps attributable to dreissenid mussels enhancing ninespine stickleback spawning and nursery habitat through proliferation of Cladophora (Madenjian et al. 2010).
-One plausible explanation for the low ninespine stickleback abundance since 2011 is that piscivores began to incorporate ninespine sticklebacks into their diets as the abundance of alewives declined to a lower level.
-For example, Jacobs et al. (2013) found ninespine sticklebacks in large Chinook salmon diets (i.e., 2% occurrence) during 2009-2010 after 0% occurrence in 1994-1996.
-Round goby
+Since 2011, ninespine stickleback have declined, likely because piscivores began to incorporate ninespine sticklebacks into their diets as alewives declined.
+Jacobs et al. (2013) found ninespine sticklebacks in large Chinook salmon diets (i.e., 2% occurrence) during 2009-2010 after 0% occurrence in 1994-1996.

 Figure 10.
-Biomass density of ninespine stickleback (a) and round goby (b) in Lake Michigan, 1973-2019, as measured by the bottom trawl survey.
+Biomass density of a) ninespine stickleback and b) round goby in Lake Michigan, 1973-2021, as measured by the bottom trawl survey.
 Error bars in both panels are +/- standard error.